 When you look around at photography, whether it is printed or digital, your work or someone else’s, you’ll see that most prints are one of the common standard sizes or aspect ratios, and nearly all of them are rectangular, either horizontal or vertical.
-Those certainly aren’t shapes that we are limited to, so why is it that prints nearly always come in these sizes?
+Those certainly aren’t the only shapes we're limited to, so why do prints nearly always come in these sizes?
 Let’s examine some of the reasons, starting with a brief lesson on how some of the most common print sizes or aspect ratios came to be.

 Print Sizes and Their History

 When you look at some of the most common sizes — and the proportional aspect ratios that match them — you’ll find that most of these sizes originate with a historic camera type that used film of that size.
 Take, for instance, the popular 8×10 size.
-This size comes from the old large format cameras, such as one of the camera sizes that Ansel Adams would have used, which used film that came in 4×5-inch sheets.
-One popular large format 4×5 camera was the Graflex Speed Graphic.
-From those cameras, we got the 4×5, 8×10, 12×15 and 16×20 print sizes.
-All of the larger measurements are simply larger aspect ratios of those 4×5-inch sheets of film.
+This size comes from the old large-format cameras, such as those Ansel Adams would have used, which used film that came in 4×5-inch sheets.
+One popular large-format 4×5 camera was the Graflex Speed Graphic.
+From those cameras, we got the 4×5, 8×10, 12×15, and 16×20 print sizes.
+All of the larger measurements are simply larger aspect ratios of those 4×5-inch film sheets.

-The 5×7 aspect ratio came into being this same way, starting with cameras like the Rochester Optical Co.
-Universal Camera, which was a 5×7 folding view camera that was first introduced in 1890.
-At the small size, you’ll find this format as 2-1/2×3-1/2-inch prints, while at the larger size, you’ll find 10×14 and 20×28.
-This aspect ratio comes another type of large format camera, such as the cameras used for documentation by the National Park Service.
+The 5×7 aspect ratio came into being in the same way, starting with cameras like the Rochester Optical Co.
+Universal Camera, a 5×7 folding view camera introduced in 1890.
+At the small size, you’ll find this format in 2-1/2×3-1/2-inch prints, while at the larger size, you’ll find 10×14-inch and 20×28-inch prints.
+This aspect ratio is used by another type of large-format camera, such as those used for documentation by the National Park Service.
 Like 4×5 or even 8×10 large format cameras, these used sheet film, but film that measured 5×7 inches.

-Later, with the advent of 35mm cameras, the 2×3 size started to become more popular.
-Among first 35mm cameras available to consumers was the Tourist Multiple in 1913.
-This size is an old one, but nowadays, this is the aspect ratio that most modern DSLRs use, giving you 4×6, 6×9, 8×12, 10×15 print sizes and up.
+Later, with the advent of 35mm cameras, the 2×3 format became more popular.
+Among the first 35mm cameras available to consumers was the Tourist Multiple in 1913.
+This size is old, but nowadays it is the aspect ratio most modern DSLRs use, giving you 4×6, 6×9, 8×12, and 10×15 print sizes and up.

-The bottom line is, for almost every print size that you can choose, it has a historical basis in a camera that made use of and popularized the aspect ratio.
+The bottom line is that for almost every print size you can choose, it has a historical basis in a camera that used and popularized the aspect ratio.

 Are There Other Reasons Why Rectangular Prints Are Standard?